 If the other parent lives abroad

-How you get a decision recognised or enforced depends on whether the other parent lives in a Reciprocal Enforcement of Maintenance Orders (REMO) country.
+How you get a child maintenance decision depends on whether the other parent lives in a Reciprocal Enforcement of Maintenance Orders (REMO) country.
 Check the list of REMO countries.

 If the other parent does not live in a REMO country, get legal advice from a solicitor to find out if you can enforce the decision.

-If the other parent does live in a REMO country, contact your nearest Maintenance Enforcement Business Centre (MEBC).
-They’ll send you an application form.
+If the other parent lives in a REMO country, contact the Maintenance Enforcement Business Centre (MEBC) for your area.
+The 2 areas are: